-- · Risk assessment completed and logged (see Appendix 6). - Social distancing rules relaxed, and public gathering numbers increased by the government. - Currently social distancing guidelines stipulate 2m distance between individuals with occasional movement within that.
-We would strongly advise the 2m rule is maintained wherever possible and that the training sessions reflect this. - · Follow screening and hygiene guidance set out in this document. - Full team training allowed with up to 30 people per court (including coaches, players, support staff and officials). - Ideally continue to work in small groups (bubbles) at training with that group staying together throughout the sessions to reduce infection risk. - Parents or guardians at training may have to be asked to wait outside if the numbers within the venue are not able to be sustained for reasonable social distancing reasons or the risk assessment deems that it is not in the interest of the safety of individuals to allow such numbers to remain within the venue. - · No spectators allowed for competitive fixtures. - · Indoor and outdoor courts available. - · Training outside is preferable. - All high contact areas to be wiped down after session (benches, chairs, door handles, strength and conditioning equipment, tables etc.) - Competitive games can commence starting with local, regional and Central Venue Leagues (CVLs), followed by national leagues dependant on the latest government guidance and within public gathering limits. - Competition rules will require teams to adhere to the social distancing and hygiene guidance set out in this document - Travel should be minimised avoiding carpooling and public transport where able.
-If having to carpool, make sure: - · Share the transport with the same people each time - · Keep to small groups of people at any one time - Open windows for ventilation
+- · Risk assessment completed and logged (see Appendix 6) - Social distancing rules relaxed, and public gathering numbers increased by the government - Currently social distancing guidelines stipulate 2m distance between individuals with occasional movement within that.
+We would strongly advise the 2m rule is maintained wherever possible and that the training sessions reflect this. - · Follow screening and hygiene guidance set out in this document - Full team training allowed with up to 30 people per court (including coaches, players, support staff and officials) - · Ideally continue to work in small groups (bubbles) at training, with that group staying together during the sessions to reduce infection risk - Parents or guardians at training may have to be asked to wait outside if the numbers within the venue are not able to be sustained for reasonable social distancing reasons or the risk assessment deems that it is not in the interest of the safety of individuals to allow such numbers to remain within the venue - No spectators allowed for competitive fixtures - · Indoor and outdoor courts available - · Training outside is preferable - All high contact areas to be wiped down after session (benches, chairs, door handles, strength and conditioning equipment, tables etc) - Competitive games can commence dependant on the latest government guidance and within public gathering limits and when Basketball England allow it.
+See Appendix 9 for more guidance. - Competition rules will require teams to adhere to the social distancing and hygiene guidance set out in this document - Travel should be minimised avoiding carpooling and public transport where able.
+If having to carpool, make sure: - Conduct screening prior to getting into the car.
+If no thermometer available, ask screening questions from Appendix 3 - · Share the transport with the same people each time - · Keep to small groups of people at any one time

-- · Face away from each other - · Clean your car between journeys using standard cleaning products - Make sure you clean door handles and other areas that people may touch - Driver and passengers to wear a face covering - · Wear face coverings on coaches or minibuses - Require regular hand sanitisation by passengers on a coach or minibus - Limit the time you spend at garages, petrol stations and motorway services.
-Try to keep your distance from other people and if possible pay by contactless. - Wash your hands for at least 20 seconds or sanitise your hands often, and always when exiting or re-entering your vehicle - When finishing your journey wash your hands for at least 20 seconds or sanitise your hands as soon as possible - Basketball England are advocating a full 6 Week Pre-Season Guidance prior to commencing any competitions.
+- · Open Windows for ventilation - · Face away from each other - · Clean your car between journeys using standard cleaning products - Make sure you clean door handles and other areas that people may touch - Driver and passengers to wear a face covering - · Wear face coverings on coaches or minibuses - Require regular hand sanitisation by passengers on a coach or minibus - Limit the time you spend at garages, petrol stations and motorway services.
+Try to keep your distance from other people and if possible pay by contactless. - Wash your hands for at least 20 seconds or sanitise your hands often, and always when exiting or re-entering your vehicle - When finishing your journey wash your hands for at least 20 seconds or sanitise your hands as soon as possible - Basketball England are advocating a full Six Week Pre-Season Guidance prior to commencing any competitions.
 This is to mitigate a spike in loading and injury rate.
 Please follow BE Athletic Development Programme to help all members reduce the injury rate once basketball commences.